 Answers to questions about Business Rates can be found here

-What are the Business Rates multipliers?
+What are the business rates multipliers?

-Please click here for the up-to-date details
+Please click here for the current details

 Roles and responsibilities?

 The Valuation Office Agency (VOA) sets the rateable value of business premises by using property details such as rental information.
-We use the rateable value and the business rates multiplier (set by central government) to calculate your business rates bill.
+We use the rateable value and the business rates multiplier (set by Central Government) to calculate your business rates bill.

 What is the Rateable Value?

-The rateable value is assessed by the Valuation Office Agency (VOH), which is an agency of HM Revenue and Customs.
+The rateable value is assessed by the Valuation Office Agency (VOA), which is an agency of HM Revenue and Customs.
 A property’s rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

 - Until 31 March 2017, the rateable values will be based on a valuation date of 1 April 2008.